nibscbioinformatics/nf-core-bagobugs/docs/usage.md

 The input is always mandatory, unless you are running a test profile

+### `--profiler`

+Use this parameter to specify the taxonomic profiler you wish to use for the analysis.
+Must be either metaphlan3 or kraken2.

+This input is always mandatory, unless you are running a test profile
 ### `--metaphlan_database`

 Use this parameter to specify the full path to the directory containing local installation of the bowtie2-indexed MetaPhlAn 3 marker gene database (linked above)